ReactJoey/mern-app/README.md

 ```

 1. Gitignore .env file in root.
-2. Add token, keys, passwords as a variables to .env file.
+2. Add token, keys, passwords as variables (and export them) to .env file.

 ```
 npm run dev